 The Conservancy has been working to combat these threats through restoration, land acquisition and education efforts.

 - In 2011, a generous donation from the Cleveland-based City Mission expands the preserve by nearly 60 acres and increases protection efforts along the Grand River.
 This site was later named Grand River Conservation Campus.
+The Campus is now home to our Dr. James K. Bissell Nature Center.

 - In 2009, the Conservancy expanded Morgan Swamp Preserve by more than 250 acres, including a 70-acre conservation easement.